39 Solving Maxwell's Equations: Green’s Functions, Jefimenko

 and therefore (with no finite boundaries) we can just integrate over the contributions from each frequency, using the single-frequency Green's function we found above,

-The integral over ω is the delta function, that is,
+The integral over is the delta function, that is,

 and, with the simple form of the Green’s function we’ve found, this can be written

-where the “ret” for retarded means at the time that a light signal emitted would reach r
+where the “ret” for retarded means at the time that a light signal emitted would reach

-at time t.
+at time

 So the solutions to the wave equations